DanielCiccC/DanielCiccC.github.io/INFS3202/notes/Lecture2.md

 • This feature is particularly useful for implementing FAQs, collapsible lists, or any content that benefits from a hide/show interaction to keep the page clean and improve user experience by not overwhelming them with information all at once.

+### PHP
+What is PHP?
+- PHP: Hypertext Preprocessor
+- Server-side scripting language designed for web development
+- Can be embedded into HTML
+Why Use PHP?
+- Widely used and open-source
+- Efficient for building dynamic web pages
+- Compatible with various databases
+- Large community and extensive documentation

+#### Basic syntax
+- Starts with <?php and ends with ?>
+- PHP statements end with a semicolon (;)
+- A PHP file normally contains HTML tags, and some PHP scripting codes.
+- The file extension is “.php”